-Third Party Administrator (TPA): AETNA has been retained to administer claims under this Plan.
+Third Party Administrator (TPA): Aetna has been retained to administer claims under this Plan.
 The TPA provides Administrative Services Only pursuant to this Benefit Description, including claims processing and administration of appeals and grievances.
 For answers to questions regarding eligibility for benefits, payment of claims, and other information about this Plan contact:

-Aetna 9401 Indian Creek Parkway, Suite 1300 Overland Park, Kansas 66210
+Aetna 9401 Indian Creek Parkway, Suite 1300 Overland Park, KS 66210

-> By Phone or Toll Free at 1-866-851-0754 www.aetna.com
+Toll Free Number: 1-866-851-0754

+Website: www.aetna.com